Philosophy of Mr. Simmel. Georg Simmel: biography and creative path. Social function of money

 Ideas about modern culture

-Georg Simmel thought a lot about social processes and the nature of contemporary culture.
+Georg Simmel thought a lot about social processes and the nature of modern culture.
 He recognized that the most important driving force in society is money.
-He wrote a huge work "Philosophy of money", in which he described their social functions, discovered their beneficial and negative impact on modern society.
-He said that, ideally, a single currency should be created that could ease cultural contradictions.
+He wrote a huge work, “The Philosophy of Money,” in which he described its social functions and discovered their beneficial and negative effects on modern society.
+He said that ideally a single currency should be created that could ease cultural contradictions.
 He was pessimistic about the social possibilities of religion and the future of modern culture.

-"Functions of Social Conflict"
+"Functions of social conflict"

 Fashion concept

 Reflections on social forms form the basis of philosophy, authored by Georg Simmel.
 Fashion, in his opinion, is an important element of modern society.
-In his work Philosophy of Fashion, he studied the phenomenon of this social process and came to the conclusion that it appears only together with urbanization and modernization.
+In his work “Philosophy of Fashion,” he explored the phenomenon of this social process and came to the conclusion that it appears only with urbanization and modernization.
 In the Middle Ages, for example, it did not exist, says Georg Simmel.
-Fashion theory comes from the fact that it satisfies the need of individuals for identification, helps new social groups to win their place in society.
+Fashion theory is based on the fact that it satisfies individuals' need for identification and helps new social groups gain their place in society.
 Fashion is a sign of democratic societies.

 The scientific significance of the philosophical views of Georg Simmel